Constraining millisecond pulsar geometry using time-aligned radio and gamma-ray pulse profile: Gamma-ray observations

-Spectra of gamma-ray pulsars are relatively insensitive to the neutron star period, peaking around cut-off energy of several GeV for all of them.
-Moreover, the subexponential decrease of the spectra above this cut-off ruled out the polar cap scenario for gamma-ray emission because of the strong magnetic opacity at these energies \citep{abdo_fermi_2009-1}.
-Slots gaps and outer gaps have since then been favoured site of high-energy photon production.
-While there is no independent observational constrain on the location of the gamma-ray emission, however, because the radio time lag~$\delta$ and peak separation~$\Delta$ values found in 2PC is supported by extensive force-free and dissipative magnetosphere simulations, these regions are shifted more and more towards the light-cylinder and even outside in the striped wind \citep{petri_unified_2011}.
-Thus, in this study, we use a magnetosphere model (see section~\ref{sec:FFE}) where the gamma-ray emission starts from the light cylinder into the striped wind.
+Spectra of gamma-ray pulsars are relatively insensitive to the neutron star period, peaking around a cut-off energy of several GeV for all of them.
+Moreover, the subexponential decrease of the spectra above this cut-off rules out the polar cap scenario for gamma-ray emission because of the strong magnetic opacity at these energies \citep{abdo_fermi_2009-1}.
+Slot gaps and outer gaps have since been the favoured site of high-energy photon production.
+While there is no independent observational constraint on the location of the gamma-ray emission, because the radio time lag~$\delta$ and peak separation~$\Delta$ values found in 2PC are supported by extensive force-free and dissipative magnetosphere simulations, these regions are shifted more and more towards the light cylinder and even outside in the striped wind \citep{petri_unified_2011}.
+Therefore, in the present study, we use a magnetosphere model (see section~\ref{sec:FFE}) where the gamma-ray emission starts from the light cylinder and continues into the striped wind.